Why You Aren't Meeting Your Business Goals

-Ask each of your employees to name their New Year’s resolutions and you’ll likely hear a wide variety of responses, reflecting the breadth, depth and interests of the talent you employ.
-But if you ask them where your company is headed in 2010, and what the organization’s top goals are for the coming 12 months, will you also get varied responses across your workforce, or will you hear one consistent reply?
+Ask each of your employees to name their New Year’s resolutions and you’ll likely hear a wide variety of responses, reflecting the breadth, depth, and interests of the talent you employ.
+But if you ask them where your company is headed in the next 5 years, and what the organization’s top goals are for the coming 12 months, will you also get varied responses across your workforce, or will you hear one consistent reply?

-Senior leadership can restate and reinforce key organizational plans, goals, objectives and challenges in the year ahead so that every employee knows the answers to: where are we now, and where do we plan to be in 12 months from now?
-What is our focus for 2010, i.e. grow revenues?
-Maximize profits?
-Increase market share?
-Ensure superior client support and service delivery?
+Senior leadership can restate and reinforce key organizational plans, goals, objectives, and challenges in the year ahead so that every employee knows the answers to where are we now, and where do we plan to be in 12 months from now?
+What is our focus for the year, i.e. growth revenues, maximize profits, increase market share, or ensure superior client support and service delivery, for example.

-Next, managers’ roles are critical: to help each of their direct reports translate the organization’s goals into their individual jobs.
-Managers can help ensure that each employee is able to answer, “How does what I do today impact the bottom line, and the organization’s success?” by working together with employees to carefully set – or revisit – individual goals aligned to these outcomes.
-This means combining the familiar, tried and true “SMART” goals formula – Specific, Measurable, Actionable, Realistic, and Time-bound – with the often ignored but critical TOPS – Tied to Organizational Priorities and Success.
+Next, managers’ roles are critical to helping each of their direct reports translate the organization’s goals into their individual jobs.
+Managers can help ensure that each employee is able to answer, “How does what I do today impact the bottom line and the organization’s success?”

 Setting SMART Goals Tied to Organizational Priorities and Success

 By working together with employees, managers can carefully set or revisit individual goals aligned to these organizational outcomes.
 This means combining the familiar, tried and true “SMART” goals formula (Specific, Measurable, Actionable, Realistic, and Time-bound) with the often ignored, but critical, TOPS (Tied to Organizational Priorities and Success).